cltl/ma-communicative-robots/data/README.md

 instances of people, objects, relations and properties.
 Annotations relate these instances to specific segments in the signals.

-This README explain the data laysers and representations in more detail and is further divided into the following subsections.
+This README explains the data laysers and representations in more detail and is further divided into the following subsections:
 <ol>
 <li>Overall data view
 <li>Scenario structure